 Bucharest has history, architecture, great nightlife and more important, amazing people with amazing stories.

 Although it’s so hard to choose, Rome is one of the best cities I’ve been in.
 And I believe everyone should visit it at least once.
-The funny thing is that I’m not even a big fan of history, of which Rome knows all about, and still it makes you interested in every piece of it, every square and every stone has a story.
+The funny thing is that I’m not even a big fan of history.
+But Rome knows all about history, and it will make you interested in every piece of it, every square and every stone’s story.

 Nightlife, restaurants, shopping, long beaches with sand, biking, street food, art and many narrow streets to stroll?
 Yes, please.